Here we are again retro gamers, it is time to review another retro console!

 In this Playstation Classic review, I am going to explain why it was a mistake.
-Sony clearly rushed the release of this unit to try to take advantage of the micro-console trend.
+Sony clearly rushed the release of this unit to try to take advantage of the mini-console trend.

 Nintendo kicked this trend off with their NES and SNES Classic, and Sony did not even bother to come up with a different name.
-There was plenty of room for improving the tiny console, but Sony preferred not to.
+There was plenty of room for improving the tiny console, Sony preferred not to, though.

 A disappointing remake – but someone might like it anyway

-While the PlayStation Classic looks exactly like the original, it is 45% smaller.
-There is a make-believe disk tray cover (it will not open, you are wasting your time) and power, reset and eject buttons.
+While the PS Classic looks exactly like its original counterpart, it is 45% smaller.
+There is a make-believe disk tray cover (not going to open, you are wasting your time) and the well-known power, reset and eject buttons.

-By pressing the reset button, you can go back to the PS Classic home screen.
+By pressing the reset button, you can go back to the PlayStation Classic start screen.

 The eject button allows you to virtually swap disks for longer games like Metal Gear Solid or FFVII.

 Its two wired controllers rely on USB connections.
-The back of this tiny console has an HDMI connection and a mini-USB port for power, although apparently Sony forgot to include a USB AC adapter in the box.
+The back of this tiny console has an HDMI connection and a mini-USB power port, although apparently Sony forgot to put a USB AC adapter in the box.

 Maybe Sony thinks everyone has one at home these days.
 They recommend powering the unit using one.
 Technically, the unit can be powered by any USB connection delivering 1 amp of power.
-But that leaves out every generation prior to USB 3.1.
+That leaves out every generation prior to USB 3.1., though.

-I tried several options, until I found my neighbour had an adapter he was not using.
+I tried several options, until I found my neighbor had an adapter he was not using.
 Despite this, I gave it back to him 3 days later.

-Although personally I was not too disappointed by the omission of the AC adapter in the box, I can well imagine the cries of gamers unable to hook up their new console, on their much anticipated Saturday after-dinner party with their long-time friends (at least since the 90s).
+Although personally I was not too disappointed by the omission of the AC adapter, I easily imagine the cries of gamers unable to hook up their new console, on their much anticipated Saturday after-dinner party with their long-time friends (at least since the 90s).

-Sony was obviously trying to cut as many corners as they could get away with, to initially keep the price tag near the century mark.
+Sony was obviously attempting to cut as many corners as they could get away with, to initially keep the price tag near the century mark.